fitbenchmarking/documents/meetings/weekly-meetings/meeting-next.md

 New items
 ---------
+* On travis it appears we do all for every PR, is this intentional?
+Also, should notification only be send when release broke to support@fitbenchmarking.com?
+(Anders)

+Previous agenda items:
 * Our Friday meetings past 28th August
 * Welcome to Jari
 * Tyrone to talk to Anders about Mantid Jacobians.
 * Azure tests -- Anders to check why failures report as passing, and report back.